 Let's find out which channels are out there and what they can do for your veterinary practice.

 Your clients are the same.
-Impersonal, automated messages are bad.
-Clients simply don't like getting them, plus they'll tune out these messages.
+Impersonal, automated messages are annoying and clients don't like receiving them.
+So, these messages are simply tuned out.
 Worst case scenario?
-They open these emails, hit the junk button, and never see an email or awesome offer from that company again.
+They open these emails, hit the junk button, and never see an email or awesome offer from that sender again.
 Ouch.

 You don't want to be one of those companies.
 No one does.